marnec/ML/docs/pages/ML-31-DeepLearningTuning.md

 \qquad \to \qquad  \tilde{z}^{[l](i)} = z^{[l](i)}
 $$

-by adjusting these parameters, we can have standardize mean and variance but the mean and variance are controlled by the learned parameters $\gamma$ and $\beta$
+By adjusting these parameters, we can have standardize mean and variance across one layer $l$, where the actual values of mean and variance are controlled by the learned parameters $\gamma$ and $\beta$

 ```python